rubanraj54/vue-bootstrap4-table/README.md

 You might have some columns getting the values from nested objects from **`rows`**.
 In that case, the slot name will be column **`name`** and dots(.) in the column **`name`** will be replaced by underscore(_).

 You can see the above example, slot name for **`name.first_name`** column is **`name_first_name`**.

+If you don't like this default "slot name" assignment, then you can set names to row slots as shown in the above example.

 ### 6.2.3. props
 From **`slot-scope="props"`** you can access the following attributes.